Section 1 – Name and Objectives

 - The Student Subunit representatives may be any elected officer of a Student Subunit and must be a Society member.

-- Officers for the ensuing years shall be elected by mail and/or email ballot prior to the annual business meeting and installed at that meeting.
+- Officers for the ensuing years shall be elected by mail, email ballot, or electronic application (e.g., Google Form) prior to the annual business meeting and installed at that meeting.
 The Secretary-Treasurer may succeed himself or herself, but the other officers may not serve consecutive terms, except that, in the event of a cancellation of an annual business meeting, the officers and committees shall continue to serve until the next meeting.
 In the case of a vacancy in any office except the President, the Executive Committee shall appoint a qualified replacement to fill the unexpired term.
+If the office of the President becomes vacant, the President-Elect will serve as the replacement and be eligible to continue serving as President during what would have been their elected term.

 - All nominees for offices shall be members of the American Fisheries Society in good standing.